Language manual

 as fn let type

-bignum fold match unfold
+bignum fold match unit

-bool fun module unit
+bool fun module when

-char if nat when
+char if nat where

-cotype import or where
+double import or with

-double in string with
+do in string

 else instance then